aptos-labs/aptos-core/aptos-move/aptos-vm-benchmarks/README.md

 ## Aptos VM Benchmarks

 The Aptos VM Benchmark allows anyone to specify a set of Move modules and benchmark the running time of transactions in the AptosVM measured in milliseconds.
+The Aptos VM Benchmark allows an arbitrary amount of packages to be benchmarked.

 ## Usage